 There are many different social media sites.
 You would most probably have heard of the popular ones such as Facebook, YouTube, Twitter and Pinterest.
-However, there are others such as LinkedIn and Google+ that are excellent for business and shouldn’t be overlooked.
+However, there are others such as LinkedIn.

 The first step is to identify what social media sites would work best to communicate your marketing messages.
 I am going to explain how to set up business accounts for these six social media profiles.